eljefe303030/Melius/THP/ReadMe.md

 **Q. Does this work on Linux**

-A. I believe so but the following mods will need to be disabled; True Seamless Grav Jumps SFSE and No Vehicle Auto Handbrake - SFSE - Plugin.
+A. I believe so, use Proton GE 10-34  or if not, the following mods will need to be disabled; True Seamless Grav Jumps SFSE and No Vehicle Auto Handbrake - SFSE - Plugin.
 I can't provide support in getting this working on Linux but you can try on the Wabbajack Unofficial Linux Help channel.

 ## Support
 Use the [Discord server](https://discord.gg/ZyakMg7CGN)